lazalajochy/azure-coneptos/README.md

   />
 </p>

+* # Cloud Computing
+Cloud computing is the delivery of computing services over the internet, such as servers, storage, databases, software, and networking.

 * # High availability
 High availability means that a system stays working and online all the time, even if something goes wrong.